 In contrast, compensation planning is a process.
 And that’s an important distinction, because static tools like spreadsheets—while great with numbers in general—just aren’t designed to manage processes.

-Using ineffective tools like spreadsheet templates to manage compensation planning can result in some major pitfalls, including
+Using ineffective tools like spreadsheet templates to manage compensation planning can result in some major pitfalls.
+These include:

 - Expensive data entry errors

 - Limited transparency that handicaps managers and demotivates employees

 - Inefficient workflows that can’t scale.

 Let’s look at each one…

 Human intervention increases the potential for error.
 It’s an undeniable fact.
 Organizations typically rely on multiple managers in the compensation planning process.
 This, in turn, multiplies the opportunities for error and negatively impacts productivity and financial risk.